will1166/mtm6201_final/README.md

 # mtm6201_final
 ## Overview
 This is my final project for the Web Dev II course.
-As part of the second term for the Interactive Media Design, I had to create an user-friendly and effective interface for a new Recreation Centre opening soon in Ottawa.
+As part of the second term of the Interactive Media Design program at Algonquin College, I had to create an user-friendly and effective interface for a new Recreation Centre opening soon in Ottawa.

 ## Project Process
 A prototype was created on Figma.
-For the website, I used a mobile-first responsive layout using Bootstrap 5 and custom CSS variables to adjust to the color scheme for my website.
+For the website, I used a mobile-first responsive layout with Bootstrap 5 and custom CSS variables to adjust the color scheme for the site.

-### Challenges and Solutions
+## Challenges and Solutions
-The overall challenge was to balance between the prototyping and the coding.
-What sometimes looks functional, it might be too hard to make it function properly.
+The overall challenge was balancing the prototyping and coding phases.
+What sometimes looks functional in a prototype might be too difficult to implement properly.

 Using Bootstrap 5 also helped me to implement the accordion for the Schedule page and make a functional carousel for the home page.

 One issue I had to face between prototyping and coding was the footer not wrapping properly on smaller screens, an issue I noticed when coding.
-So I had to create a special, one-column layout footer for these smaller screens.
+To resolve this, I created a special one-column layout footer for smaller screens.

-I also had to make the choice to not go with the different opening for the offcanvas menu on tablet version.
+I also decided not to use a different opening for the off-canvas menu on the tablet version.
 I was afraid of adding another offcanvas menu and it would make the code heavy, as I already had two navbars for the different screen sizes (mobile and desktop).

+## Technologies Used
+**Bootstrap 5**: For layout and responsive design, as well as SVG icons.
+**Hover.css**: For the hovering transitions on desktop.
+**Google Fonts**: For custom fonts (Raleway and DM Sans).
+**Figma**: For prototyping.
+**GitHub Pages**: For project hosting.

 ## Assets
-Below, you will find some of the assets and resources used on the Active Life Centre's website:
+Below are some of the assets and resources used on the Active Life Centre’s website:

-### Frameworks and Libraries
-**Bootstrap 5**: For layout and responsive design, as well as SVG icons.
-**Hover.css**: For the hovering transitions on the desktop version.

 ### Fonts
 **Google Fonts**: For the Raleway and DM Sans fonts used on the project.

 ### Images
 All the images were retrieved from websites that offer royalties-free pictures.
-The selected pictures for each page, as it follows:
+The selected images for each page are as follows:

 - **Pictures for the Home page (index.html):**
     - Hero image (swimming class) picture, retrieved from Pixabay: https://pixabay.com/photos/swimming-lesson-boy-water-286211/